 Fall and spring semesters are 16 weeks each; each semester is divided into two eight-week sessions.
 You will take two classes during each eight-week session for a total of four courses each semester.
-See the course sequence chart for additional information.
+See the advisement grid for additional information.

 8. Will I be a full-time college student?